 Single word queries are easy -- AltaVista will return any pages it knows of that contain that particular word.

 For multiword queries of between two to four terms in length, AltaVista continues to perform automatic phrase detection.
 This means that it looks to see if there are any recognized phrases that match a dictionary of about 500,000 phrases it maintains.
+These have been culled by analyzing actual web pages in the AltaVista index.
 If your search terms appear in the phrase dictionary, then AltaVista automatically translates your request into a phrase search.
 For example, if you search for:

 the request will be turned into a phrase search behind the scenes, even though you didn't specifically request this by placing quotation marks around the terms.